What is Green Umbrella?

-Green Umbrella facilitates collaboration among over 200 area non-profits, businesses, educational institutions and governmental entities focused on the environmental aspects of sustainability.
-With our members, we aim to meet the environmental, social, and economic needs of today while preserving the ability of future generations to do the same.
+Green Umbrella facilitates collaboration among non-profits, businesses, educational institutions and governmental entities to meet the environmental, social, and economic needs of today while preserving the ability of future generations to thrive.

 Green Umbrella is the “backbone organization” that helps all member organizations work better together to promote a more environmentally sustainable region.

-In 2011, Green Umbrella partnered with Agenda 360 and Vision 2015 (now Skyward), our area's leading planning initiatives, to become the sustainability alliance for the region around Cincinnati.
-Green Umbrella now works to improve the economic vitality and quality of life by maximizing the collective impact of a wide range of concerned citizens and organizations dedicated to environmental sustainability.
+In 2011, Green Umbrella significantly expanded its mission.
+In partnership with Agenda 360 and Vision 2015 (now Skyward), Cincinnati’s leading planning initiatives, we became the sustainability alliance for the region.
+We hired our first executive director, adopted the Collective Impact model, and created Action Teams focused on key issue areas.
+The Teams built strategic partnerships to improve economic vitality and quality of life by maximizing environmental sustainability.

 Green Umbrella found that we were able to add significant value by aiding nonprofit start-ups.
 Their successes show how Collective Impact and a strong backbone organization can support aligned activities.
 Organizations we have “incubated” include Red Bike, Taking Root, Outdoor Adventure Clubs (now Adventure Crew), and Sidestreams Foundation.
 We also found success in coordinating grant applications, distributing funds to our member organizations.
 The results have exceeded what individual organizations could achieve individually.